-where $s^{\rm id}=-\ln\rho$ is the entropy per particle of the ideal gas.
-Equation~\eqref{eq:MF1} is not a rigorous bound because of the mean-field approximation involved; yet, under this assumption, it should provide an improved bound compared to Eq.~\eqref{eq:central}.
+where $s^{\rm id}=-\ln\rho$ is the ideal-gas entropy.
+Equation~\eqref{eq:MF1} is not exact, but it gives an improved bound under the mean-field assumption.

-Going back to the derivation, we note that Eq.~\eqref{eq:ineq} could be applied to any single-particle propagator $w_{\tau}(\dx)$, not only the Gaussian one.
-For example, consider anomalous diffusion where the particle mean-squared displacement (MSD, the variance of $\Delta\vecx$) is equal to $dFt^\alpha$, with a `generalized diffusion coefficient' $F$~\cite{KlafterBook}.
-A modified derivation (see SM) leads to a generalized relation,\footnote{The relation does not hold for anomalous-diffusion processes which do not have a finite relaxation time, \eg non-ergodic sub-diffusions~\cite{KlafterBook}.}
+Equation~\eqref{eq:ineq} could be applied to any single-particle propagator $w_{\tau}(\dx)$.
+For example, consider anomalous diffusion where the particle's mean-squared displacement (MSD) is equal to $dF\Delta t^\alpha$, with a generalized diffusion coefficient $F$~\cite{KlafterBook}.
+A modified derivation~\cite{SM} leads to the generalized relation~\cite{ft2},

-Both inequalities~\eqref{eq:central} and~\eqref{eq:anom} become equalities when trajectories do not mix and the dynamics is well represented by single-particle diffusion.
+Both inequalities~\eqref{eq:central} and~\eqref{eq:anom} become equalities when trajectories do not mix and the dynamics is accurately represented by single-particle (generalized) diffusion.

-Equations~\eqref{eq:two_relations} are reminiscent of the phenomenological entropy-diffusion relation proposed by Rosenfeld~\cite{rosenfeld77,rosenfeld99} and Dzugutov~\cite{dzugutov96}, with several crucial differences. (a) The relation is an \emph{inequality} in general. (b) Since the derivation never assumed thermodynamic equilibrium, it is just as valid for materials at non-equilibrium steady states (e.g., fluids in steady flow or active matter at steady state). (c) We find an explicit value for the coefficient $\rexp$, $\rexp=2/d$. (d) In addition to the diffusion coefficient, the rigorous relations~\eqref{eq:central} and \eqref{eq:anom} depend also on the relaxation time $\tau$.
-In certain systems $\tau$ is easily obtained, while in others it may require a separate measurement as shown below.
+Unlike the earlier phenomenological relations~\cite{rosenfeld77,dzugutov96}, (a) Eqs.~\eqref{eq:two_relations} are \emph{inequalities} in general; (b) they are not restricted to thermodynamic equilibrium; (c) the coefficient $\rexp$ has an explicit value, $\rexp=2/d$; and (d) there is an explicit dependence on the relaxation time $\tau$.
+These differences explain the discrepancies between the phenomenological relations and observations.
+Departure from equality may be caused by strong correlations among particles~\cite{BellPNAS2019,Voyiatzis2013} or extra dependencies of $\tau$ and $\Ds$ on $\rho$ and $T$, which deviate from $\Ds \sim vl\sim \rho^{-1/d}T^{1/2}$ as arising from simple kinetic theory.
+The latter effect is seen in Fig.~\ref{fig:simulation}B below, and also in Figs.~S1~\cite{SM}.